andresebr/kumodd/README.md

 config/config.yml.
 The google user name and .csv suffix are appended.

 To download from a CSV file, it must include the 'path' and 'id' metadata.
-They are inclded in the default metadata.
+They are included in the default metadata.

 If config/config.yml does not exist, kumodd will create it using:
 ``` yaml